Nenkai/GameCheat-Unlockers/README.md

 # GameCheat-Unlockers
-A collection of tools to generate bonus codes for games that used them such as Codemaster Games.
+A collection of tools to generate or unlock bonus codes for games that used them such as Codemasters Games.

 ## Games Supported
 * [Race Driver 3](tree/main/RD3Tools) - Save Checksum Fixer & Bonus Unlocker